 Every year my husband and I board a long-haul flight to America.
-This Yankee girl living in London occasionally longs for baseball, corndogs and the company of my joyfully unruly family.
+This Yankee girl living in London occasionally longs for baseball, corndogs, and the company of my joyfully unruly family.
 That said, I find international air travel wasteful, exhausting, and terribly dull.
 So we’ve made an effort to holiday the rest of the year closer to home, and the Kent Coast has proved a rather good Deal!

 Train travel to Deal from London, always convenient, has recently become even easier as a fast train every hour has been added, making the journey from St Pancras less than 90 minutes.
 Once you’ve arrived, foot travel is all that’s required.

 Deal is also dotted with any number of holiday cottages to let for a weekend or longer.
-I highly recommend the relaxing benefits of cottage accommodation; we’ve found it as economical as a decent hotel, if not a slightly better bed-down bargain.
-Enjoy cooking your own breakfast, private wining and dining, snuggling up on a sofa, lying in and spreading out in your own quaint home-from-home.
+I highly recommend the relaxing benefits of cottage accommodation.
+We’ve found it as economical as a decent hotel, if not a slightly better bed-down bargain.
+Enjoy cooking your own breakfast, private wining and dining, snuggling up on a sofa, lying in, and spreading out in your own quaint home-from-home.

 Outside of the high street, Deal boasts an ‘Old Town’ featuring 6 to 8 vintage shops of varying descriptions.
-While they’re more furniture than fashions, set amongst the painted tables and quirky floor lamps, the keen hunter will spot jewellery, scarves, belts and the odd military jacket or fancy hat.
-This is a browsing bonanza: more looking and less buying (music to my husband’s ears).
+While they’re more furniture than fashions, set amongst the painted tables and quirky floor lamps, the keen hunter will spot jewellery, scarves, belts, and the odd military jacket or fancy hat.
+This is a browsing bonanza.
+More looking and less buying (music to my husband’s ears).

 One of Deal’s best assets is surely the Astor Theatre.
-This community centre in the heart of the town offers concerts appealing to music lovers of all stripes, yoga classes, comedy nights, film screenings and much more.
-Once a month the Astor hosts a Sunday antiques market that is a small but sparkling selling spree you won’t want to miss.
+This community centre in the heart of the town offers concerts appealing to music lovers of all stripes, yoga classes, comedy nights, film screenings, and much more.
+Once a month the Astor hosts a Sunday antique market that is a small but sparkling selling spree you won’t want to miss.
 We almost always plan our Deal adventure to coincide with interesting goings-on at the Astor.

-Finally Deal is a walkers dream, motor traffic is light and the coastline serves as a lovely natural guide.
+Finally Deal is a walker’s dream, motor traffic is light and the coastline serves as a lovely natural guide.
 We enjoy walking south to Walmer, where Walmer Castle offers peaceful pleasure, the grounds in particular.

 Walking north to Sandwich is doable for the fitter among us (just over 5 miles) and on a sunny day this flat, scenic amble that crosses a historic golf course, is delightful.
 Catch the train one stop back to Deal once you’re ready to return to your base.